shufps/qaxe/README.md

 **rev3.1:** Added pulldown on PB2 that is needed for booting the USB bootloader<br>
 **rev3.2:** Board got 3mm larger for a perfect fit of low-profile coolers<br>

+**note**: please hold off ordering parts for a while until the BOMs and firmwares are upgraded.
+The USB Bootloader was successfully tested with the L072 variant, the L151 will be dropped, because it still didn't work and getting SWD working is quite a hassle for everyone who tried.

 ASICs
 =====